 Watch for tips and information on our social media platforms, television public service announcements and be sure to scroll down to register for our annual safety seat giveaway.
-This year’s public safety announcement message features GCADA President Mike Castrucci and Cincinnati Children’s Comprehensive Children’s Injury Center Dr. Rebeccah Brown explaining that bulky fall and winter clothing can limit the effectiveness of safety and booster seat restraints.
+This year’s public safety announcement message features GCADA President Tim Sparks and Cincinnati Children’s Comprehensive Children’s Injury Center Dr. Rebeccah Brown bring parents tips for avoiding purchasing conterfeit child safety seats.

 SEPTEMBER SAFETY SEAT GIVEAWAY

-CLICK HERE for MORE ABOUT THE DLX 4-in-1
+CLICK HERE for MORE ABOUT the EVENFLO® EVERYFIT/ALL4ONE 3-in-1 CAR SEAT

 CLICK HERE for MORE ABOUT THE MAESTRO™ SPORT 2-in-1 BOOSTER SEAT